-Many of our programs help teens learn about what it’s like to be a college student, enable them to spend time safely experiencing a college campus, socialize and discover rewarding careers in health.
+Many of our programs help teens socialize and discover rewarding careers in health.
 Camps for younger children teach them about healthy behaviors and how to bring a love for health into their own lives.
-Other programs offer assistance with speech, hearing and language needs in friendly and fun peer-filled environments.
+Other programs offer assistance with speech, hearing and language needs in a friendly and supportive way.

-We know how important good health is — and that it starts with young people who want to be healthy and make a difference.
-Explore our summer programs to find the right one for you.
+We know how important good health is — and that it begins with young people who want to be healthy and make a difference.
+Get started with our summer programs.

 Speech and Hearing